lalitshankarchowdhury/Professorate/auth/forms/README.md

 # email

 Contains Google Forms client credentials and access token.
+Not included for security reasons.